disneystreaming/smithy-translate/README.md

 Required properties and nested structures are both supported.

 Any properties in the input structure that begin with a number will be prefixed by the letter `n`.
 This is because smithy does not allow for member names to begin with a number.
 You can change this is with post-processing if you want a different change to be made to names of this nature.
 Note that this extra `n` will not impact JSON encoding/decoding because we also attach the [JsonName Smithy trait](https://awslabs.github.io/smithy/2.0/spec/protocol-traits.html#jsonname-trait) to these properties.
 The same thing happens if the member name contains a hyphen.
 In this case, hyphens are replaced with underscores and a `jsonName` trait is once again added.
+Note that if the field is a header, the `jsonName` annotation is not added since `httpHeader` is used instead.

 OpenAPI:
 ```yaml